-One of my favorite aspects of the festival is the butterfly house, this year called The Goodness Garden Butterfly House Presented by GoGo squeeZ.
+One of my favorite aspects of the festival is the butterfly house, called The Goodness Garden Butterfly House Presented by GoGo squeeZ.
 If that name doesn’t scare you off, then I think you’ll really enjoy this.
 The butterfly garden resides in Future World between Inventions West and World Showcase.
 I could have included this in the Topiaries and Gardens section but I spent a good amount of time in here.
 There were an array of different butterfly species as well as plants.

 While the garden isn’t very big, we spent nearly half an hour in there, snapping photos and looking at all the different plants and butterflies.
 I thought it was a beautiful area that was really inviting.

 The Flower & Garden Festival also features the Garden Rocks Concert Series.
 There are plenty of bands that play throughout the course of the festival, mostly on weekends.
 While different genres of music appeal to others, I can’t say the concert series interests me that much as most of the bands aren’t huge draws for my taste.
 Still, it’s worth checking out the lineup (which you can see here) to see if you want to take the time to watch a 45 minute set from some professional musicians.
 The bands always sound good while walking by.

 For kids, there is an egg hunt as well as some temporary play areas.
 Who would have known, kids don’t really enjoy looking at flowers and eating somewhat experimental foods for hours on end.
 While I don’t consider the kid entertainment to be anything extraordinary, it is a nice addition for when the little ones get a little restless.